nomadicmehul/CloudCaptain/website/src/pages/contribute.md

 Share interview questions and answers from your experience.

 ### Create Exercises
-Design hands-on labs, projects, or challenges for learners.
+Design hands-on exercises, projects, or challenges for learners.

 ### Update Homepage Content
 Homepage sections are powered by JSON files in `website/src/data/`.
 Edit the JSON to update content — no code changes needed: